Applying for a New License (Teen Drivers) in ArkansasPage Overview

 If you fall into any of these categories, you may apply for your full driver’s license right away.

 You are eligible to apply for a learner’s license in Arkansas at 14 years old.
-Learner’s permit tests are administered by the Arkansas State Police; therefore, you will need to visit an ASP testing site to take your exams and earn your learner's license.
+Learner’s permit tests are administered by the Arkansas State Police; therefore, you will need to visit an ASP testing site to take your DMV written test and driving test and earn your learners permit.

 Bring your parent or guardian and: